 Looking to get involved in a student-run physical activity?
 Club Sports offers one of the most diverse selection of sports on campus.
-From aikido to yoga, we've got you covered.
+From ice hockey to fencing, we've got you covered.

 About Club Sports